byandell-envsys/landmapy/strategy.md

 Once I realized I would reuse this many times (at least twice), I created a function to do this for me.
-Not the generalization with `new_dir` to allow for different directory names.
+Note the generalization with a parameter `new_dir` to allow user to specify a different directory name.

 ```python
 def create_data_dir(new_dir='habitat'):